I almost didn’t even get into Bali.

 A surly immigration official at Denpasar airport asked to see my entry stamp into Indonesia, and since I wasn’t wearing my glasses, I mistakenly pointed to the Malaysian one.

-He must have been having a bad day as he became extremely angry and rude, not a common sight in Bali or any southeast Asian airport, for that matter.
+He must have been having a bad day as he became extremely angry and rude, not a common sight in Bali or any Southeast Asian airport, for that matter.

 He berated me for not wearing my reading glasses at all times (??) and pointed to the right stamp, scolding me like a school child.
-I smiled and said a few unworthy things to him in Spanish, the only language I knew I could get away with.
+I smiled and said a few unworthy things to him in Spanish, the only language I felt I could get away with.

 The day continued from there, downhill: I was yelled at by a taxi driver for staying in a difficult-to-find losmen, or guest house, though I did eventually get there after carting my gear on foot through dark alleys at midnight because the cab driver was afraid (justifiably, as it turns out) that his car might not fit into the narrow streets.

 I emerged from that glad-its-over day into a tiny oasis of serenity, a lush tropical garden at my door, filled with a multitude of intricately carved wooden Hindu temples, incense rolling across the garden air, flowers and tiny offerings of rice and petals on every available surface.